mlopes/marco-lopes.com/articles/_posts/2019/2019-08-08-Vim-and-Haskell-in-2019.md

 We're going to be using the following plugins:

 - `neoclide/coc.nvim`
-- `neovimhaskell/haskell-vim` - haskell-vim provides more advanced syntax highlighting for haskell than what you'd get out of the box
+- `neovimhaskell/haskell-vim`
 - `alx741/vim-hindent` or `alx741/vim-stylishask`
 - `mpickering/hlint-refactor-vim`
-- `w0rp/ale`

-I'm not going to provide specific instructions on how to install each plugin as those instructions can be found on each of the plugin's page.
-The instructions will also depend on which plugin manager you're using.
+I'm not going to provide specific instructions on how to install each plugin as those instructions can be found on each plugin's page.
+The instructions are also very simple, and will depend on which plugin manager you're using.
 I personally prefer to use vim plugger so, assuming I have plugger installed and configured, I just add the following to my configuration, then reload the configuration and run `PlugUpdate`: